jsa-aerial/hanami/README.md

 In keeping with this central data oriented tenet, Hanami eschews the typical API approach for generating specifications in favor of using recursive transforms of parameterized templates.
 This is also in keeping with the data transformation focus in functional programming, which is espcially nice in Clojure(Script).

 An important aspect of this approach is that parameterized templates can be used to build other such templates by being higher level substitutions.
 In addition templates can be composed and this is another important idiomatic use.
-The result in examples becoming drop in reusable code.
+Additionally templates may be merged, though typically this is after transformation.
+The result enables the construction of sharable libraries of templates providing reusable plots, charts, and entire visualizations.
+Generally these will be domain and/or task specific.
+Hanami itself provides only a small set of very generic templates, which have proven useful in constructing more domain/task specific end results.

 ## Installation